 - Size of the panel: A large solar power system is more expensive because it requires more labor and equipment.
 However, despite the higher up-front cost, large solar power systems lead to more significant savings over time.

 - Solar panel installation cost: The price of installation differs from place to place, which can impact the overall cost.
 Different solar providers and installers charge varying amounts for their labor.
 You’ll be provided with more details about the cost when you reach out to a top solar company for a quote.

 - Tax incentives: The federal solar tax credit is known as ITC.
-The federal tax credit value is set at 26% for 2022.
-However, this value will decrease to 22% in 2023.
+The federal tax credit value is set at 30% from 2022 to 2032.
+However, this value will decrease to 26% in 2033.
 Additional solar tax incentives vary according to state.
 To determine what incentives you might qualify for, we encourage you to utilize the Database of State Incentives for Renewables & Efficiency.